 Project Manager & Cofounder

-Currently I am a chemical engineering student at Drexel University in pursuit of understanding the world in its entirety.
+I am a chemical engineer from Drexel University, constantly in pursuit of further understanding the world.
 My goal is to make realistic and sustainable contributions to the Earth and society.
 On my down time I enjoy playing music, cooking, and being out doors.
-As a member of this growing organization, I believe Re-Youth represents all the positive characteristics of human beings and actively portrays them through means of volunteer projects, workshops, and other activities.
+As a member of this growing organization, I believe ReYouth represents all the positive characteristics of human beings and actively portrays them through means of volunteer projects, workshops, and other activities.

 Cultivate the self, you cultivate the world.

 My name is Brandon Cepas and I am an electrical engineer.
 I also enjoy studying history and philosophy.
 I hope to use my knowledge to develop technology which can assist us in living in harmony with our environment.
 I enjoy riding motocross, surfing, reading, and music.
 The idea behind Reyouth for me is working to help our society live in unity with the natural world as well as collaborating with others to benefit society.
 I believe through spreading knowledge and working together as a community we can begin to achieve this goal as well as inspire others to do the same.
 "The mind is everything.
 What you think you become." - Buddha